Rewriting Wally for iOS 16 and SwiftUI 4

 A bunch of devices that run Wally 4

-When a user selects a skin, the skin is persisted and will be used until the user selects another skin.
-To avoid serializing things like colors etc. each skin refers to an appearance, which isn’t persisted.
-This lets us avoid problems like getting old colors in the case where a theme is updated, as well as avoiding to destroy the adaptive nature of colors that for instance support dark mode.
+When a user selects a skin, it’s persisted and used until the user selects another skin.
+To avoid serializing things like colors etc. each skin refers to a non-persisted appearance.

 Adding a premium subscription

-This year, I’m finally adding a premium subscription to the app, which unlocks premium items, skins etc. I am exited to try this out, and the skins will give me a way to add more features to the app in a fun way that involve more design and less code.
+This year, I’m finally adding a premium subscription, which unlocks premium items, skins, etc. I am exited to try it out, and skins gives me a way to add new features with little code.

-I use StoreKit 2 to implement the subscription logic, and use my StoreKitPlus open-source project to be able to reuse a bunch of logic that I have already implemented before.
-I have also created a bunch of premium-specific SwiftUI views and screens that I will be able to reuse in my various apps, which is nice.
+I use StoreKit 2 to implement the subscription logic, and use my StoreKitPlus open-source project to reuse a bunch of logic.
+I have also created a bunch of premium-specific SwiftUI views and screens that I will be able to reuse in my various apps.

 Reusing functionality

-During my work with the app, I have fixed bugs in and added new features to my various open-source projects, as I encountered problems or needed new features in Wally.
-This means that this project has also been a great opportunity to revisit many of these projects and improve them.
+During my work with the app, I have fixed bugs in and added new features to my various open-source projects, as I encountered problems or needed new features.
+This means that this project has also been a great opportunity to revisit and improve many other projects.

 Releasing the app

-After working on this major rewrite for over a month, I’m excited to finally have a release version in the hands of beta testers and waiting for a review approval.
+I’m excited to finally have a release version in the hands of beta testers and am waiting for review approval.
 Although I missed the iOS 16 release window, I’m still happy to release it relatively shortly after.

-However, the app review process has turned out to be pretty meticilous this time around.
+The app review process has however turned out to be pretty meticilous this time around.
 So far, the app has been rejected three times, over minor things.
 I try to be quick in fixing what needs fixing and do hope that the app will be out soon.

 Conclusion

-This Wally rewrite has been a really fun project, and something I hope lays a foundation for the future, where I can more evolve the app without feeling the urge to rewrite everything for every major update.
+This Wally rewrite has been a really fun project, and something lays a foundation for the future, where I can evolve the app without having to rewrite everything all the time.
+It can be downloaded from the App Store today.
+You can find more information on it’s website.

 Overall, I am really excited about the future of app development on Apple’s platforms.
-I’d love to hear what you think of the post and about Apple’s tech stack in general, so don’t hesitate to leave a comment.
+I’d love to hear what you think of the post and about Apple’s tech stack in general.